Timalk16/micrograd-course/README.md

 - This is an educational implementation focused on clarity over performance
 - For production use, consider established frameworks like PyTorch or TensorFlow
-- The implementation follows the micrograd approach popularized by Andrej Karpathy
+- The implementation follows the micrograd approach created by Andrej Karpathy

 ---